ztyyLV/web-twain-docs/faq/change-display-language.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: How can I change the display language of all messages from English to other?
+title: How can I change the display language of all messages from English to another language?
 keywords: Dynamic Web TWAIN, UI Customization, display language, language
-breadcrumbText: How can I change the display language of all messages from English to other?
+breadcrumbText: How can I change the display language of all messages from English to another language?
-description: How can I change the display language of all messages from English to other?
+description: How can I change the display language of all messages from English to another language?
 ---

 # UI Customization

-## How can I change the display language of all messages from English to other?
+## How can I change the display language of all messages from English to another language?

-You can customize the displayed language in <strong>dynamsoft.webtwain.config.js</strong> by changing the values to the properties of <strong>Dynamsoft.DWT.CustomizableDisplayInfo</strong> object.
+You can customize the display language in <strong>dynamsoft.webtwain.config.js</strong> by changing the values of the properties of the <strong>Dynamsoft.DWT.CustomizableDisplayInfo</strong> object.

 ```javascript
 Dynamsoft.DWT.CustomizableDisplayInfo = {